-II.A.2.
 The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
 (Core)

-II.A.2.a) Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
-This may be spent by the program director only or divided between the program director and one or more associate (or assistant) program directors.
-(Core)
+Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
+This may be time spent by the program director only or divided between the program director and one or more associate (or assistant) program directors.
+Core

 Number of Approved Minimum support

 Resident Positions required (FTE)

 1-6 0.2

 7-10 0.4

 11-15 0.5

 16-20 0.6

 21-25 0.7

 26-30 0.8

+31-35 0.9

+36-40 1.0